Best NSW Adoption Resource for Foster Carers Pursuing Permanency

 What is an Adoption Plan and do we have to negotiate it with the birth parents?

 An Adoption Plan is a document that the Supreme Court will generally require as part of the adoption order.
-It sets out how contact between the child and their birth family will be maintained.
-It does not require the birth parents' consent — if they are not involved or available, the plan can be prepared without them.
-DCJ and the AASP (if involved) will assist with the plan.
+Whether birth-parent consent is required, can be dispensed with, or a plan can be made without an available parent depends on the circumstances, so obtain case-specific guidance.
+DCJ and the AASP (if involved) can assist with the plan.
 The content of the plan — frequency and nature of contact, information sharing, cultural connections — is assessed by the court against the child's best interests.

 Is there a time limit on how long we have to apply once restoration is ruled out?